 • Extra costs entailed by leaving the expedition prematurely

-• Medical insurance covering climbing to 7000m and costs of eventual rescue operations
+• Medical insurance covering all climbing risks to 7000m, costs of eventual rescue operations and helicopter evacuation expenses.

 • Personal expenses (drinks, laundry, mail,